-- Are bilingual or whose family is bilingual or not yet able to speak standard English
+- Are bilingual/multilingual or not yet able to speak standard English

-- Have international or foreign transcripts that FCPS needs to evaluate for high school credits
+- Have international or foreign transcripts in other language other than English that FCPS needs to evaluate for high school credits

-- During enrollment through the International Office, students will take a placement test called W-APT to determine their level of English proficiency.
+During pre-enrollment, the International Office will administer an English language placement test to determine their level of English proficiency.

-When enrolling a student, the FCPS International office can provide notary services and help check and fill out all the paperwork needed at school:
+When pre-enrolling a student, the FCPS International office can provide notary services and help check and fill out all the paperwork needed at school: